Kentucky Medical Examiner’s Office and State Police Forensics Lab Collaborate with Othram to Identify EastPark John Doe

 Summary

-In July 2020, two hunters preparing for the fall season on their leased land in Ashland, KY made a grisly discovery when they stumbled upon a shallow grave.
+In July 2020, two hunters preparing for the fall season on their leased land in Ashland, Kentucky came upon a shallow grave.
 They found a young man, mostly skeletonized, lying face-down.
 Toxicology reports revealed that the young man had likely ingested drugs close to the time of his death.
-The PMI was estimated at 2 weeks to a month.
-The cause of death was gunshot wound.
-Its unclear if the man, also known as EastPark John Doe, was murdered elsewhere and brought to the grave postmortem, or if he was killed where his body was found.
+The PMI was estimated at 2 weeks to a month and the cause of death was determined to be a gunshot wound.
+It was not clear to investigators if the man, also known as EastPark John Doe, was murdered elsewhere and brought to the grave postmortem, or if he was killed where his body was found.

 Help fund another case Your contributions pay for lab supplies and research tools